 What VASAB attempts to achieve?
-1. In view of the greenhouse effect efforts shall be made to biologically bind carbon dioxide.
+In view of the greenhouse effect efforts shall be made to biologically bind carbon dioxide.
 Spatial planning for areas suitable for bioenergy production and for local energy systems can support a sustainable energy supply.
-2. For the location of new power plants, or the extension or rehabilitation of existing ones, international concertation shall be sought and Environment
+2. For the location of new power plants, or the extension or rehabilitation of existing ones, international concertati on shall be sought and Environment Impact Assessment be prepared according to the Espoo Convention.
 What indicators can be applied?
 Statistics on energy consumption in the region, the energy production structure and share of environmentally friendly energy sources.